Affirm Loan Review

 - 0% financing available: You don’t have to pay interest on BNPL plans, though you’ll have much less time to pay it off — just six weeks as opposed to the 3 to 60 months that come with an Affirm personal loan.

 - Offers soft credit pulls: You can prequalify for a personal loan through Affirm without any impact to your credit score.
+And only long-term loans require a hard credit pull when you actually apply (not BNPL).

-- Down payment may be required: Affirm may require you provide a down payment for certain purchases if you take out a loan.
+- Down payment may be required: Affirm may require you to provide a down payment for certain purchases if you take out a loan.
 Even the BNPL plan requires the first of the four payments upfront when you check out.

 - Smaller loan amounts: Many personal loan lenders offer borrowing amounts up to $50,000.
 Comparatively, Affirm offers small loans from $50 to $20,000.